domanhtu/applifting-task/frontend/blog-app/README.md

 - Click on the "Edit" button to modify the title and content of an existing article.
 - Click on the "Delete" button to remove an article.
 - View your articles on the home page and click on individual articles to view the full content.
+- You can create your own tenancy on the linked back end, or you can use mine for testing purposes.
+Username is `domanhtu` and password is `password`.

 ## How to Run the App
 - To run the app locally, follow the installation instructions above.
 After installing the dependencies, use the following command to start the development server: